aicesun/faultdistance/README.md

-Computes various distance measures from a station to a fault.
+Compute various distance measures from a station to a fault.

 such as: